The more complex example that dynamically creates a fully functional class is presented in the right pane.

 - after the

-instruction has been identified and the class body has been executed, theclass = type(
+classinstruction has been identified and the class body has been executed, theclass = type(code is executed;, , ) - the

-, responsible for creating the class instance in the computer memory; this method is run before__init__()
+typeis responsible for calling the__call__method upon class instance creation; this method calls two other methods: __new__(), responsible for creating the class instance in the computer memory; this method is run before__init__();__init__(), responsible for object initialization.

 Metaclasses usually implement these two methods (__init__, __new__), taking control of the procedure of creating and initializing a new class instance.
 Classes receive a new layer of logic.